mgdesaix/bioinf-scripts/01_Preprocessing/Preprocessing.md

 All my fastq files have a similar naming convention, so I am able to use the information from this to define my read groups.
 This script also assumes I already have `mapped/` and `read_group` directories where I store output.
 I do delete a temporary SAM file in this script, but generally I tend to store outputs in different directories and only delete manually after the analysis when I know it has completed successfully.

+I won't go into detail here on read groups, but you can learn about them from the experts at [Broad Institute](https://gatk.broadinstitute.org/hc/en-us/articles/360035890671-Read-groups).
+But a key factor for our use of the read groups is making sure the sample name, which identifies an individual, is properly identified.
+If an individual is sequenced across multiple lanes, then all files should have the same sample name read group (RGSM).

 The meat of the script is as follows, and you can find a full example script here: [get_mapped.sh](./slurm-scripts/get_mapped.sh).
+Again with 4 threads and 16 GB, this takes 1-2 hours per sample for my data.

 ```sh
 read1=$(awk -v N=$SLURM_ARRAY_TASK_ID 'NR == N {print $1}' fastqs-read1-trim-list)